-The REIT intends to make monthly distributions on the 15th of each month, or the closest following business day, in the estimated amount of $.0525 per Unit (post consolidation May 7, 2019).
+The REIT intends to make monthly distributions on the 15th of each month, or the closest following business day.

 The REIT estimates that, of the monthly cash distributions to be made by the REIT to Unitholders, approximately 100% in 2020 will be tax deferred by reason of the REIT’s ability to claim capital cost allowance and certain other deductions.
 Such estimate is based on the facts set out in this short form prospectus, the financial forecast and related assumptions, the provisions of the Tax Act in force at the date hereof, current publicly available published administrative policies and assessing practices of the CRA and the Tax Proposals (as defined herein).
 The adjusted cost base of Units held by a Unitholder will generally be reduced by such non-taxable portion of distributions made to the Unitholder (other than the non-taxable portion of certain capital gains).
 A Unitholder will generally realize a capital gain to the extent that the adjusted cost base of the Unitholder’s Units would otherwise be a negative amount, notwithstanding that the Unitholder has not sold any Units.
 The composition of REIT distributions for tax purposes may change over time thus affecting the after-tax return to a Unitholder.